Cryphone/OIDC-Demo-showcase-by-Viktor-Larsson/oidc-demo-client/README.txt

 Before anything make sure you have Python, Docker and the python library management tool pip all installed to begin this showcase.

+3. Dependencies, you need python installed to run this command, but running the command will install the required libraries for this workspace: pip install -r requirements.txt

 1. You'll need docker running.
 When you have docker running you can run the following command to setup your docker container, this will be our workspace.
 Just replace the area {REPLACE WITH FOLDER} with the folder link to this directory and then run the line below inside powershell: docker run -p 127.0.0.1:8080:8080 -e KC_BOOTSTRAP_ADMIN_USERNAME=admin -e KC_BOOTSTRAP_ADMIN_PASSWORD=admin -v {REPLACE WITH FOLDER DIRECTORY}\keycloak:/opt/keycloak/data/import quay.io/keycloak/keycloak:26.5.1 start-dev --import-realm